SuperBois/BlackWolf/README.md

 2. In case of a new user, register your account first by clicking on "Register".

 3. Login with your credentials which will open a new prompt.
 Click on 'Play Game'.

+**Controls**

+Movement: **Up, Down, Left, Right** Arrow keys

+Interact: **"F"** key (to get into and out of a car.)

+## Updates

+**Update v0.10.0 (March 1, 2021)**

+**Changes**

+- Fixed coins not properly being updated to user_profile.txt from Car Tournament and Space Shooter mini-game.
+- Fixed collision models to accept collision from either side and allow user to escape out of the 4 in-game regions (Paint shop, f1_racer, tournament, space-shooter).
+Previously, if you would collide with the rects at a certain angle, the escape condition would fail.
+- Fixed a bug with space-shooter mini-game which would cause the game to crash if you played the mini-game more than once.
+- Miscellaneous quality of code improvements.

+**Known Issues**
+- The camera-view gets disrupted when colliding with objects with a car causing the car to go out of center of view.
+- Cannot play the Car Race Tournament more than once.